 - a.
 The regular workday dress code for full-time merit employees is business casual.
 This reflects a professional appearance of staff which promotes the image of Recreation and Parks and County Government. - b.
 Jeans may be worn as part of business casual on Friday only.
-Sneakers and R&P logo shirts may not be worn with jeans.
 The wearing of jeans does not imply dress down. - c.
 The staff collared logo shirt is to be worn with slacks or skirts and shoes other than sneakers when inside the office work setting. - d.
-Shoes are to be closed-toed, closed-heeled. - e.
 Business casual appropriate zip-up jackets (i.e. golf fleece) with an R&P logo during cold months is permitted for wear in the office.
-Hooded jackets are not permitted. - f.
-During events the logo shirt may be worn with sneakers with the approval of your supervisor. - g.
-Hoodies and R&P t-shirts should not be worn within the office setting including summer camp supervision and monitoring.
+Hooded jackets are not permitted. - e.
+During department events, a R&P logo shirt may be worn with sneakers, slacks/athletic pants with the approval of your supervisor. - f.
+Hoodies, yoga pants or sweatpants should not be worn within the office setting including summer camp supervision and monitoring. - g.
+Shorts are only permitted during summer camp operations from late June through early August for those staff responsible for directing outdoor summer camp operations.
+Shorts may only be khaki and worn with the R&P logo polo.

-St. Mary's St. Mary's County Department of Recreation and Parks COUNTY Title: Inclusion Policy Policy No. R6 Public RECREATION & PARKS AFFECTS: General Public 7 Arthur Shepherd, Director Original Approval date: 1/5/2021 Amendment Date:
+St. Mary's St. Mary's County Department o Recreation and Parks COUNTY Title: Inclusion Policy Policy No. R6 Public RECREATION & PARKS AFFECTS: General Public 7 Arthur Shepherd, Director Original Approval date: 1/5/2021 Amendment Date: